 -Liquid: 1/4 part lemon juice, 3/4 parts water or apple juice.
 For 20 apples you want 1/2 cup lemon juice, 1 1/2 cups apple juice or water.
 Reduce liquid if using less apples.

--A knife, cutting board and potato masher.
-Blender is optional.
+-A knife, cutting board and potato masher or immersion blender

 -Optional: flavor such as vanilla, brown sugar, cinnamon, orange rind, etc.